openmfp/architecture/rfc/001-account-management-and-service-integration.md

 ## Context and Problem Statement

 This document provides an outline for the central account management of openmfp and its interaction with contributing services.
+In this context a account entity is meant to be a grouping entity that groups several resources - similar to a hyperscaler account.
+In openmfp the account will allow users to group resources of underlying services indirectly.
+It is also a key entity that other aspects of openmfp like extensions will build upon.

 The ultimate objective isn't to envision a distant future scenario, but to propose a short to mid-term strategy that allows the integration of services into the openmfp ecosystem.

 ![System Context Overview](assets/account-management-and-service-integration/system-context-overview.drawio.png)